Campaigning to reduce litter and improve water quality in Dorset

 In 2023, Litter Free Dorset collaborated with Southern Co-op and W&S Recycling to disassemble and recycle 8000 disposable barbecues.
 These barbecues were remnants from Southern Co-op, which decided to cease their sale following the destructive heathland fires of 2022.
 More than 60 volunteers participated in the event, repurposing 8000 barbecues and raising awareness of their environmental impact.

 The plastic, paper and cardboard components were processed through household recycling, while the metal components were directed to the W&S scrap site.
-Additionally, six tonnes of charcoal briquettes were donated to Swanage Railway for utilisation on the Swanage Steam Train.
+Additionally, six tonnes of charcoal briquettes were donated to Swanage Railway for use on the Swanage Steam Train.

 Fireworks